GiuliaSolinas/gsolinas/content/authors/admin/_index.md

 - Visitors
 ---

-I am a data scientist and AI consultant working on NLP and LLM models.
-I was faculty at the Institute for Strategy, Technology, and Innovation of the [Munich School of Management (LMU Munich)](https://www.som.lmu.de/de/index.html) and the University of Liverpool Management School.
-My research used to look into how organizations coordinate their tasks to manage innovation and digitization.
-Empirically, I focus on the pharmaceutical industry and micro-finance platforms.
-When not busy researching, I enjoy hiking and cycling with my family.
-I am a pizza and golden retriever lover.
+I am a data scientist and AI consultant who leverages AI and ML technologies to drive strategic digital transformation across various industries, including finance and insurance.
+I was formerly a faculty member at the Ludwig-Maximilians Universität München (LMU) and the University of Liverpool, with research contributions to digital micro-lending platforms, technology licensing, and organizational design.